viruscamp/babel-plugin-transform-imports/README.md

     import MyGrid from 'react-bootstrap/lib/Grid';
 ```

-## That's stupid why would you do that
+## That's stupid, why would you do that?

 When Babel encounters a member style import such as: